ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

     - Low: Rare or requires specific conditions and high technical effort.
     - Medium: Possible under common scenarios with moderate technical requirements.
     - High: Frequently occurring or easily executed using common tools or skills.
-  - Risk Level: A qualitative assessment based on impact, likelihood, and feasibility.
+  - Risk Level: A qualitative assessment based on impact and likelihood.
     - Low: Limited risk requiring minimal mitigation.
     - Medium: Requires mitigation to prevent common attacks.
-    - High: Critical threat needing immediate mitigation.
+    - High: Critical threat must be addressed.
   - Affected Users: These are categorized as either:
     - Victims: Individuals specifically targeted or affected by the attack.
     - All users: Anyone using the system, even if they are not directly targeted.
   - Mitigation Available?: Whether a known mitigation strategy exists.
     - Yes: A viable mitigation exists.
-    - Partial: Some mitigations exist but are not fully effective.
+    - Partial: Some mitigations exist, but are not fully effective.
     - No: No effective mitigation currently available.

 | Threat | Impact | Likelihood | Risk Level | Affected Users | Mitigation Available? |